Colon & Rectal Cancers

 Our colorectal cancer care is accredited by the Commission on Cancer (CoC), reflecting our dedication to delivering the best possible care to patients with this type of cancer.

-Comprehensive, Personalized Treatments for Colorectal Cancer
+Comprehensive, Personalized Treatments for Colon and Rectal Cancers

 On your first visit, you will usually first meet with your surgeon to discuss what our pathologists have found about your cancer and review recommendations and options for treatment.
 Depending on your personalized care plan, you may be referred to a radiation oncologist, medical oncologist, or another cancer specialist.